alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ### Generating a NetCDF file

-GRISLI output a NetCDF file, e.g. `440CO06X.nc` in the case of simulation `440tc_CSO_1680`.
+GRISLI does output a NetCDF file, e.g. `440CO06X.nc` in the case of simulation `GRISLI/GRISLI-version8-svn/RESULTATS/440tc_CSO_1680/440tc_CSO_1680`.
 You can plot the output, using for instance Ferret.
 However, the info is stored on the GRISLI irregular grid (every grid point is a square of 40 km, rather than a grid point with regular lon-lat dimensions).
 The easiest way to visualize the output is to regrid the NetCDF file onto a regular grid (of your desired resolution; a grid file named `Grid_LMDZ_for_GRISLI_curv2rect.txt` is here provided and can be adapted as you wish):

 ```bash
 cdo remapbil,../Grid_LMDZ_for_GRISLI_curv2rect.txt 440CO06X.nc 440CO06X_rect.nc